ome/omero-documentation/omero/developers/Server/SecuritySystem.rst

 Client and common
 ~~~~~~~~~~~~~~~~~

-The server uses the information in :source:`local.properties <etc/local.properties>`
+The server uses the information in :file:`etc/local.properties`
 to create a Login object.
 If no Login, Server, or Properties is provided to the
 ServiceFactory constructor, the empty properties defined in
 :common_source:`ome/config.xml <src/main/resources/ome/config.xml>` is used.